-If your statement does not show franked and unfranked portions of the dividend, include the total dividend amount at $\bf T$ item $\bf 11$ when you complete step 2.
+If your statement does not show franked and unfranked portions of the dividend, include the total dividend amount at T item 11 when you complete step 2.

 Add up all the unfranked dividend amounts from your statements, including any tax file number (TFN) amounts withheld.
+Also include any other amounts that are treated as dividends.